luisnaranjo733/isbn/README.rst

 A Python isbn request library using the http://xisbn.worldcat.org/xisbnadmin/doc/api.htm API.

-ISBN provides a Book class, which has all of the methods described on the xisbn.worldcat API, implemented in Python.
+ISBN provides a Book class, which has all of the methods described on the xisbn.worldcat API, implemented in python.

 ISBN supports both ISBN-10 and ISBN-13 numbers at the moment.